Environment Parity Strategies for Zero-Downtime Schema Migrations

 BEGIN;

-ALTER TABLE users DROP COLUMN IF EXISTS email_verified;
+ALTER TABLE users RENAME COLUMN email_verified TO _deprecated_email_verified;

 FROM user_preferences